vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 flexibility to stop at any time, as well as a desire to avoid the hot sun (uncharacteristically, the outdoor temperature was already higher than the indoor temperature *and* it was sunny).

+## 2025-03-26: resumption of breath holds and return to outside jogging reaching threshold distance

+On Wednesday 2025-03-26, I resumed breath holds, with my performance (in terms of duration of breath holds) within the normal range.
+I also went for outside jogging for the first time since the vaccine.
+The distance I jogged was just a little over the threshold of 1.67 miles (I generally record when I dip below the threshold).